peerkar/liferay-gsearch/README.md

 ## gsearch-query-contributor-audience-targeting
 Audience Targeting module enabling result items boosting if they match current user's segments.
 This module is using the GSearch QueryContributor API

+## gsearch-query-contributor-geolocation
+This module helps to improve relevancy for contents geographically closer to you.
+This module is using the GSearch QueryContributor API

 ## gsearch-elasticsearch-adapter
 A custom Elasticsearch adapter implementing Elasticsearch QueryStringQuery translator into Liferay portal search API.
 It has also index setting customizations: custom analyzers for keyword suggester and ascii folding filter for the title, description and content fields to better support non-ascii characters (for us non English speaking people).